Automatic enrolment if you earn £10,000 a year or less

-Only workers earning more than £10,000 – and aged between 22 and State Pension age – will be automatically enrolled into a workplace pension by their employers.
+Only workers earning more than £10,000 a year – and aged between 22 and State Pension age – will be automatically enrolled into a workplace pension by their employers.
 But if you earn less, you still have the right to join a workplace pension.
 You might also qualify for pension contributions from your employer.

 If you earn less than £6,240